avwsolutions/elastic-security-training-material/labs/07-Dashboards/README.md

 ## Exercise 1 - Explore default dashboards

-This first exercise is about exploring the default dashboards.
-Take special attention to the Data Quality dashboard, since this is interface.
+This first exercise is about exploring the default dashboards that are shipped with Elastic Security.
+Take special attention to the *Data Quality dashboard*, since this a good example how dashboards become more *interactive*.

 - Open Dashboards, under Security
 - Give every dashboard a try.
+Examine the visualizations and think about when they can become useful.
-- For the Data Quality dashboard try the interactive feature Check All
+- For the *Data Quality dashboard* try the interactive feature `Check All`.

 ## Exercise 2 - Create a custom dashboard